 Pulap is an atoll consisting of three islands located in the Pattiw group in the Caroline Islands.
 The three islands are Pollap in the north, Tamatam in the south, and Fanadik at the western fringe of the reef.
 The island is surrounded by a number of ghostly shipwrecks that are virtually intact, submerged underwater.
 This makes for great diving expeditions where you can explore the reef and its incredible marine life, as well as the shipwrecks.

-The Ifalik coral atoll, lying in the warm waters of the North Pacific in the vast Caroline Island archipelago, is an invitation to serenity, enchantment, and discovery.
-Ifalik, a veritable hidden paradise edged with magnificent beaches and expanses of fine sand, will reveal its treasures to you.
-Between the sumptuous underwater scenery, rich biodiversity, ancestral traditions, and warm and welcoming inhabitants, marvel at this lush environment, unlike anywhere else, and far from the frenzy of any town.
+The Ifalik coral atoll, lying in the warm waters of the North Pacific, in the vast Caroline Islands archipelago, is an invitation to serenity, enchantment and discovery.
+A veritable hidden paradise edged with magnificent beaches with expanses of fine sand, Ifalik will reveal its treasures to you.
+Between the sumptuous underwater scenery, rich biodiversity, ancestral traditions, and warm and welcoming inhabitants, you will marvel at this lush environment, unlike anywhere else, and far from the frenzy of any town.

 1 Breakfast

-In the Western Pacific, your port of call is Guam, the largest volcanic island in Micronesia and the Mariana Islands.
+In the Western Pacific, you will call at Guam, the largest volcanic island of Micronesia, and the Mariana Islands.
 Here, the crystal-clear waters and white sandy beaches create a picture-postcard setting, ideal for relaxation and a break from it all.
-This little-known island, today under the administration of the United States, also offers you the opportunity to visit a number of historical sites, see vestiges of Spanish colonization, and discover the culture of the Chamorros, the first inhabitants of the islands, talented craftspeople who have preserved their traditions.
+This little-known island, today under the administration of the United States, also offers you the opportunity to visit a number of historical sites, vestiges of Spanish colonization, and to discover the culture of the Chamorros, the first inhabitants of the islands, talented craftspeople who have preserved their traditions.

 Apologies for the inconvenience.
 Prices for not yet published.
 Below per person rate based on previous season.
 Contact us to confirm upcoming season pricing.